variant-inc/lazy-helm-charts/charts/variant-api/README.md

 | istio.ingress.disableRewrite | VirtualService | When `true`, the path `/{target-namespace}/{helm-release-name}` will be preserved in requests to your application, else rewritten to `/` when `false` | `false` |
 | service.port | VirtualService, Service | | 80 |

+When using public ingess, the following URL prefixes are rerouted to the root URL and are essentially blocked.
+They must be accessed internally, or through VPN.
+You can add to this list in Values.istio.ingress.redirects.

+- health
+- docs
+- redoc
+- swagger
+- swaggerui

 ### Egress Configuration

 | Input | [Kubernetes Object Type](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) | Description | Required | Default Value |